 - 1. All tuition and fees are due and payable at the time of registration. - 2.
 Students who receive scholarships must pay the difference between the scholarship awards and the total cost of tuition and fees before being permitted to enroll for a given semester. - 3.
-Payment of fees by mail should be made by check or money order made payable to
+Payment of fees should be made on Populi.